What restrictions are in place currently in Bartlesville?

 I’m supposed to go to Municipal Court next week.
 Can I still do that?

-Yes, Municipal Court is operating normal hours.
+Yes, Municipal Court is operating as normal on Tuesdays and Thursdays, though the starting court time is 8:30 a.m. rather than 8 a.m. to allow staff time to disinfect common areas at City Hall each morning.
 Court attendees are asked to use the west entrance of the City Hall building and to remain six feet apart while waiting to enter.
 Courtroom seating has been placed six feet apart to help ensure social distancing.

 I’m unable to work right now and can’t pay my City utility bill.
 What can I do?